ejpcmac/typed_struct/README.md

 end
 ```

-The opaque and private types can also be defined using `opaque` or `private` property:
+The opaque and private types can also be defined using `opaque` or `private`
+boolean option:

 ```elixir
 defmodule MyOpaqueStruct do